Student Code of Conduct: Rights and Responsibilities

 The harmful role bystanders play during acts of disruption, prejudice, or violence toward others or oneself (i.e. overconsumption of substances) is receiving an increasing amount of attention across the nation.
 This is particularly true in cases of sexual violence but can include situations where students are witnessing a peer consume harmful quantities of substances, abusive relationships, or cruel or bullying behavior toward others.

-Students are being asked to recognize that they always have a choice: To either become active bystanders who call for help, report, or take action when they see situations that could potentially become violent or unsafe for those involved; or to remain passive bystanders who do none of these things.
+Students are being asked to recognize that they always have a choice: To either become active bystanders who call for help, report, or take action when they see situations that could potentially become violent, unsafe, or harmful for those involved; or to remain passive bystanders who do none of these things.
 The conversations that occur during the student conduct process will include an intention to raise awareness of the issues of the role of bystanders in the well-being and health of our community.
 For every incident that occurs on our campus, there are multiple levels of responsibility.
 This includes direct and indirect contributions to the situation.